Overall we are governed by RFU regs in this area

 If it was a stamp, the same sort of criteria apply but make sure it was a stamp.
 It is accepted that to

-stamp one is stood still so players rucking over could be guilty of trampling but not stamping.
+stamp one is to stand still so players rucking over could be guilty of trampling but not stamping.
 Get your facts right.
 Players often claim that they were only going for the ball so state where the ball was at the time of the incident.
-Have a clear picture of was the leg going up/down or forward and back?
+Have a clear picture of whether the leg going up/down or forward and back?
 Detail is everything.

 Important Note: